Intel-bigdata/SSM/docs/support-new-action-guide.md

      - b. protected abstract void execute() throws Exception

         Action execution body.
-All action steps should be finished in this fuction.
+All action steps should be provided in this function.

 2. **Register action class so that SSM knows the new defined action**